In Kayako, all of your customer conversations are tracked as tickets (you might also know them as support tickets, support requests or incidents).

 Kayako's powerful custom fields builder helps you customize various forms across the helpdesk - including the new ticket form - allowing you to make sure the right information is collected from customers to equip your team to answer customer enquiries quickly.

 To create a custom field, find Custom Fields in the admin control panel.
 First, create a custom field Group to organize your custom fields.
-In this example, we have group called Product information and various fields to collect information about a customer's product.
+In this example, we have group called Product Details and relevant fields to collect information about a customer's product:

 Kayako is ready to go out of the box.
 While we've quickly gone through the basics, there is a lot more Kayako can do to turbo charge your support and enable your team to improve customer satisfaction.